Flies

 HOW TO GET RID OF FLIES - NASSAU COUNTY, NY

-Prevention is the best fly management strategy, which entails good sanitation.
+Remediating a fly infestation may involve the use of insecticidal sprays, ultraviolet light traps, sticky fly tape ribbons, and even fly swatters.
+Getting rid of flies may also entail excluding them from your Nassau County residence by installing or repairing door and window screens, and sealing gaps, cracks, and crevices with caulk.
+However, prevention is the best fly management strategy, which entails good sanitation.
 Eliminating potential fly breeding sites is essential to their control.
-Food and materials on which flies can lay eggs must be discarded or isolated from adult egg-laying adults.
+Food and materials on which flies can lay eggs must be discarded or isolated from egg-laying adults.
 Trash cans and dumpsters should have securely-fitting lids and be cleaned regularly.
+Enzymatic cleaners, baking soda, and white vinegar can be used to clean drains and garbage disposals.